EricssonResearch/dnt/doc/inispec.md

-# Specification for the new config file format
+# Specification for the config file format of R2DTWO 6.0 and above

 TODO add examples to each section

 We use a simple INI format for the config.
 The INI format is not formally specified, and variations in syntax exist in the parser implementations.
 We expect the most basic variant: single-line key=value elements, any number of whitespace around the = sign, section headers with the [name] syntax, and we assume no ordering of the keys within a section.
 Comments start with '#' or ';' and last until the end of the line.
 Multi-line strings or comments are not supported.

 Our INI parser deviates from the usual INI format by treating the keys as case-sensitive.
 This is because originally it was designed to parse .desktop files, which have a standardized format and it is specified to be case-sensitive.

+The format of the values given in the config file depend on the type of the parameter or the header field.
+Regular numbers can be given in decimal or hexadecimal form.
+Booleans can be given as true/false, yes/no, 1/0.
+Time values don't have units, they are always interpreted as milliseconds.
+Ethernet, IPv4 and IPv6 addresses must be given in their usual form.

 ## Sections